Well, I didn’t mean to cause such a ruckus by sharing the truth about how they film “House Hunters” for HGTV.

 Since Monday I have been deluged with two kinds of emails: those from readers who are furious with me “for ruining it for millions of people!” as one put it, and those from other people who have participated in HH and shows like it and have their own eyebrow-raising stories to tell.
 (Maybe I’ll share some of those with you someday, but let’s just say this type of thing goes far beyond House Hunters.)

-Come to think of it, there was a third type of message I got a lot of, and that was from readers who emailed, tweeted, and left me links on my Facebook page whenever they saw my blog being name-checked somewhere.
 I love that so many of you were looking out for me.
-It’s been a rollercoaster of a week, and I’m glad you were along for the ride! -Julia
+It’s been a rollercoaster of a week, and I’m glad you were along for the ride!

-P.S.
 Bobi is telling more of her story and about her crazy week at her blog Western Warmth.
-I just have to say she’s been an amazingly good sport about this whole thing.
+She’s been an amazingly good sport about this whole thing.
 She got way more than she bargained for when she agreed to talk to me.
 Thanks again, Bobi!